janiksudo/PDS_Project/README.md

     * The model `demand` takes the same additional parameter as with training.

     **Prediction won't work without doing steps 1 and 2 first.**

+If the user does not want to predict stuff, but rather only wants to use the transformation of raw Nextbike data to a more human-friendly format indexed by trips, step 1 provides an intermediate DataFrame named `FILENAME_trips.csv` under `/data/processed/`.

 ### Command-Line Interface
 This package implements a command line interface for the three main commands used during a typical workflow.